 Religion and Nonprofits Track

-As of 2016, the Franklin College Philosophy and Religion Department implemented a Religion and Nonprofits track within its curriculum.
+As of 2016, the Franklin College Department of Philosophy and Religion implemented a Religion and Nonprofits track within its curriculum.
 This major track focuses on preparing students for entry into the nonprofit workforce through a curriculum of diverse courses that explore the history of religion and social movements within the United States, nonprofit leadership, faith-based organizations, and the role of giving in religion.
-The track was designed specifically to make minoring in Nonprofit Leadership through the Sociology Department especially accessible for students within the major.
+The track was designed specifically to make minoring in Nonprofit Leadership through the department of sociology especially accessible for students within the major.
 Prospective and current students interested in careers within faith-based organizations, nonprofit organizations, and ministry should consider this major track.